Dress codes have been trending more casual over the past few decades, especially the last few years.

 business casual is the safe play

 If you’re truly unsure about the appropriate balance between professional and casual, business casual attire is a safe bet in most workplaces.
-For men this means slacks, a jacket and a crisp dress shirt (tie optional, depending on the workplace).
-Women can also go with slacks, a blazer and a blouse, or substitute a knee-length or longer dress or skirt.
-Don’t forget to wear nice shoes to complete your look.
-Both heels and flats are perfectly acceptable; it’s your prerogative to choose whichever makes you feel most confident.
+For men, this means slacks, a suit jacket and a crisp button-down shirt (tie optional, depending on the workplace).